-Her work touches on deep, visceral themes and emotions such as fear, memory, anxiety and fragility.
-Above all she is known for her immersive installations, with poetic and fervent use of meters and meters of yarn, intertwined and suspended among a variety of objects.
-Furthermore the yarn is key is a tool of storytelling, and here it exemplifies our connected history.
+Her work touches on deep, visceral themes and emotions such as fear, memory, anxiety, and fragility.
+Above all, she is known for her immersive installations, featuring poetic and fervent use of meters and yards of yarn, intertwined and suspended among a variety of objects.
+Furthermore, the yarn serves as a tool of storytelling, and here it exemplifies our shared history.

 A web of black yarn engulfs the viewer upon entering the space of Counting Memories.
 (It used 3000 skeins of yarn with a total length of 375 km).
 It extends from the ceiling and then funnels down into nine wooden tables and chairs scattered throughout the room.
 The black yarn thus represents the night sky, cosmos, and universe.
 While scattered throughout are white numbers, dangling and suspended like the countless stars of the Katowice sky.